Hallelujah Peak

 Hallelujah Peak (12594 ft), also known as Peak 12590, is located in the Bighorn Mountains in the U.S. state of Wyoming.
 The peak is the fifth-highest in the range and it is in the Cloud Peak Wilderness of Bighorn National Forest.
 Hallelujah Peak is 0.64 mi northeast of Black Tooth Mountain and connected to that peak by a knife-like ridge known as an arête.

+The first recorded ascent was made by W. B. Willcox and his brother Alan Willcox.